Create a network of notes

 How it works

-Once you’ve typed either of these, you will get a search bar, allowing you to search for the object you want to link to whichever object you're currently in.
+Once you’ve typed either of these, you will get a search bar, allowing you to search by name for the object you want to link to whichever object you're currently in.

 Also, remember from the Getting Started video that you can also highlight existing text, then click the @ in the menu that pops up.
 The search term will be automatically populated with the text you’ve highlighted and you can choose your object from there.